Hedera price prediction: Will investors flock?

 Hedera uses a different approach.
 Launched officially in September 2019, Hedera, led by founders Leemon Baird and Mance Harmon, has developed a novel type of distributed ledger technology called ‘hashgraph’.

-Designed to be an energy-efficient, faster and cheaper alternative to both Bitcoin and Ether, Hedera appears to have imbued investors with confidence over the past year.
+Designed to be a faster, cheaper, energy-efficient alternative to both Bitcoin and Ether, Hedera appears to have imbued investors with confidence over the past year.
 But what does the future hold for the project?

 Before taking a deep dive into a Hedera price prediction, let’s have a quick recap of the HBAR story so far.